randriksen/randriksen.github.io/_posts/2023-09-04-dealing-with-azure-licenses-and-nested-groups.md

 title: "Dealing with Azure licenses and nested groups"
 date: 2023-09-04 02:00:00 -0000
 author: Ole
-tags: powershell microsoft azure intune
+tags: Powershell Microsoft Azure Intune
-categories: powershell azure
+categories: Powershell Azure
 ---

 One of my current projects at work is to migrate as many as possible of our clients from on-prem clients, to Intune managed clients.